vmware/terraform-provider-nsxt/website/docs/r/logical_port.html.markdown

 * `logical_switch_id` - (Required) Logical switch ID for the logical port.
 * `admin_state` - (Required) Admin state for the logical port.
 Accepted values - 'UP' or 'DOWN'.
-* `switching_profile_ids` - (Optional) List of IDs of switching profiles (of various types) to be associated with this switch.
+* `switching_profile_id` - (Optional) List of IDs of switching profiles (of various types) to be associated with this switch.
 Default switching profiles will be used if not specified.
 * `display_name` - (Optional) Display name, defaults to ID if not set.
 * `description` - (Optional) Description.
 * `tags` - (Optional) A list of scope + tag pairs to associate with this logical switch.